Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 Upsell other products to the buyers by suggesting related products that they may need

-Assist the buyers with visual hints to help them find the products they need if they haven't had the exact items they want in mind
+Assist the buyers with visual hints to help them find the products they need if they haven't had the exact items they want in min

 After further discussion with our furniture retailer client, we found out that a large number of their online buyers purchase the furniture to furnish the whole room or whole project while others purchase piece by piece.
 It's very interesting to note that the purchase behavior depends heavily on the product line (and the buyer's budget).

 Mid-income buyers (who are usually younger in age) tend to choose more modern furniture pieces from mid-end brands.
-They are the ones who will buy piece by piece instead of a whole set (in fact these brands also do not focus on selling in sets).
-These buyers are also the ones who tend to re-visit the showroom and the online store more often to look for new, inspiring product.
+They are the ones who will buy piece by piece instead of a whole set (in fact these brands also do not focus on selling insets).
+These buyers are also the ones who tend to re-visit the showroom and the online store more often to look for new, inspiring products.

 This finding led us to come up with new ideas: